Luancss/pixel-patterns/README.md

 ## 💻 Deploy

-Clique no link a seguir visualizar o deploy: OFF!
+Click the following link to view the deploy: OFF!

 ## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

 ✔ [NextJS]
 <br/>